 It is important to ensure that areas with an above average percentage of racial and/or ethnic minorities are not disproportionately impacted by proposed alterations to existing public transportation services.
-Figure 3-39 depicts the approximate number of minority persons per block group in the study area.
+Figure 3-39 depicts the approximate number of and racial and ethnic minority persons per block group in the study area.